-To quickly locate a particular type of primary source in most online catalogues use the following terms as SUBJECT rather than KEYWORD terms:
+To quickly locate a particular type of primary source in most online catalogs use the following terms as SUBJECT rather than KEYWORD terms:

 Diaries